-Do Pizza and Consent Activity.
+Do Pizza and Consent activity.

 Say: Great job.
 Hopefully you now have a better understanding of consent and why it is so important.
-It is never ok for someone to touch you without your permission.
-It is also not ok for you to touch someone else unless they say it is ok.
+It is never okay for someone to touch you without your permission.
+It is also not okay for you to touch someone else unless they say it is okay.